Minimising Cognitive Load To Improve Conversions

 The Psychology of Cognitive Load:

-When trying to improve your conversion rate it is essential to understand how visitor behaviour is influenced by cognitive load.
+To improve the user experience it is essential to understand how visitor behaviour is influenced by cognitive load.
 User behaviour is largely intuitive and is heavily influenced by how easily a task or goal is achieved.
-This means having a clear visual and information hierarchy to minimise friction.
+This means having a clear visual and information hierarchy to minimise friction and reduce cognitive strain.

 We know that people use their fast, largely automatic and unconscious mind, to make most of their daily decisions (see System 1).
 This means behaviour is often impulsive because it employs rules of thumbs (heuristics), such as stereotypes.
 It also jumps to conclusion to minimise cognitive load.
 Some of the key short-cuts that our mind uses are: